Farayha-Alam/Data-Analysis/FIT3152/README.md

 Data manipulation, Data visualization, Data preparation.

-//All the project in this folder were made possible through the support and resources provided by Monash University Malaysia.
+**All the project in this folder were made possible through the support and resources provided by Monash University Malaysia.**